ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

-- Writes data to [a webhook](https://docs.shadowtraffic.io/reference/connections/webhook/) using the supplied HTTP strategy.
-- The shape of the generator is determined by the connection's `dataShape`.
-This decouples what kind of data you generate from the webhook: it can be key/value data, relational data, or anything else.
+This example writes events to the HTTP endpoint `https://my-site/webhook-endpoint`.
+The shape of the generator is determined by the connection's `dataShape`.
+Since it's set to `kafka`, the generator is expected to create key/value data. `dataShape` can be set to other values, which lets you decouple how your data is shaped from the webhook it's sent to.

 ---